Gitonos/Wireguard2025/README.md

-# WireGuard and the WireGuard App: A Modern Wireguard VPN
+# WireGuard App: A Modern Wireguard VPN Profile

 ## Introduction to WireGuard